RussTheAerialist/russellhay-landing/content/rental/_index.md

 ## Rent and Fees

-$800 with utilities included.
-Internet access is an additional $50 / month.
+$850 with utilities and internet included.

 A security deposit of $300 and first months' rent due upon lease signing, but flexible move in date and lease terms.
 There is a background check fee paid directly to MySmartMove.